CapricanDRJ/HadesStarCommunityData/docs/corp/1949155927acf9605d444d26b75b36fdd72656a54c70c4e5d8bb208e025cbfb4/index.md

 ```
- Multi corporation for all members of corps who are allied( daily players only) rest in main corps to build
+Multi corporation for all members of corps who are allied( daily play
+ers only) rest in main corps to build}
 ```
 ### Whitestar Bonus ❌